MarkPearlCoZa/Blog_General/_posts/2016-09-22-What-We-Actually-Know-About-Software-Development-And-Why-We-Believe-It-Is-True.md

---
+---
 layout: post
-title: What we actually know about software development and why we believe it's true
+title: "What we actually know about software development and why we believe it's true"
+description: ""
 tags: Measurement
 category: Media
 ---